laynef/RailsPlusPlus/docs/GLOBAL_CONTROLLER.md

 for all the functionality need to complete your resources.
 Restrict routes through your resource decalration.

+You can over write any of the methods in the global controller within your parent controller that inherits the GlobalController.

 This supports all schemas and only handles resources for a single model.

 ## Default Resources